SpotPass and StreetPass: StreetPass Mii Plaza

 StreetPass Mii Plaza is a built-in application included with every Nintendo 3DS family device and the primary application for StreetPass interactivity.
 Here, players can set up their Mii to appear on other 3DS devices that it encounters via StreetPass.
 Up to ten Miis can be brought into the plaza at a time and taken into various mini-games.
-Two mini-games, Puzzle Swap and Find Mii / StreetPass Quest, are included as standard, whilst eleven additional games; Mii Force / StreetPass Squad, Flower Town / StreetPass Garden, Warrior's Way / StreetPass Battle, Monster Manor / StreetPass Mansion, Ultimate Angler, Battleground Z, Slot Car Rivals, Market Crashers, Feed Mii, Ninja Launcher, and Mii Trek can be purchased separately.
-All games allow players to use Play Coins in place of StreetPass Miis.
+Two mini-games, Puzzle Swap (all regions) and Find Mii (US)/ StreetPass Quest (EUR), are included as standard, whilst eleven additional games; Mii Force / StreetPass Squad, Flower Town / StreetPass Garden, Warrior's Way / StreetPass Battle, Monster Manor / StreetPass Mansion, Ultimate Angler, Battleground Z, Slot Car Rivals, Market Crashers (US)/StreetPass Trader (EUR), Feed Mii (US)/StreetPass Chef (EUR), Ninja Launcher, and Mii Trek can be purchased separately.
+All games allow players to use Play Coins in place of StreetPass to get Miis to play the games.
+In most games, the Play Coin "Miis" are cats or dogs who simply have the body of a Mii, and can have any colour, gender or body type as a normal Mii.

 StreetPass Relay

 StreetPass Relay was announced during an analyst briefing at E3 2013, where Nintendo announced that it was creating thousands of new StreetPass Relay stations across the United States and Europe.
 Nintendo planned to turn over 29,000 Wi-Fi access points into relays in the US, while Europe would see approximately 30,000.
 With this network, Nintendo aimed to vastly improve the functionality of the 3DS and enable players to find more Miis in their StreetPass Mii Plaza.
 It was powered by Hbase, Puppet, fluentd, and Amazon Web Services cloud technologies.

 StreetPass Relay points were located at Nintendo Zones all across the country.
-When a Nintendo 3DS user got near a StreetPass Relay point, it automatically forwarded his or her StreetPass data to Nintendo's servers which stored it temporarily to pass it on to the next Nintendo 3DS user to pass by the same relay point.
+When a Nintendo 3DS user got near a StreetPass Relay point, it automatically forwarded their StreetPass data to Nintendo's servers which stored it temporarily to pass it on to the next Nintendo 3DS user to pass by the same relay point.
 The Nintendo servers kept track of each relay point by the MAC address of the node.
 StreetPass Relay points supported StreetPass data for various games each time a Nintendo 3DS user passes by.
 This meant the user could get StreetPass data for several games at once.

-On March 28, 2018, StreetPass Relays worldwide were shut down, with the exception of the Nintendo store in New York City and Best Buy locations in Canada.
+On March 28, 2018, StreetPass Relays worldwide were shut down, with the exception of Best Buy locations in Canada.